Updated on 2024-12-09 GMT+08:00

 Request traffic: from VPC-A to the on-premises data center

-1. In the route table of VPC-A, there is a route with the next hop set to Peer-A-T to forward the traffic to VPC-Transit.
+1. In the route table of VPC-A, there are routes with the next hop set to Peer-A-T to forward the traffic to VPC-Transit.

 2. In the route table of VPC-Transit, there is a route with the next hop set to the enterprise router to forward traffic from VPC-Transit to the enterprise router.

-3. In the route table of the enterprise router, there is a route with the next hop set to the virtual gateway attachment to forward traffic from the enterprise router to the virtual gateway.
+3. In the route table of the enterprise router, there are routes with the next hop set to the virtual gateway attachment to forward traffic from the enterprise router to the virtual gateway.

 4. The virtual gateway is associated with the virtual interface.
 Traffic from the virtual gateway is forwarded to the Direct Connect connection through the remote gateway of the virtual interface.

-5. Traffic is sent to the on-premises data center over the Direct Connect connection.
+5. Traffic is forwarded to the on-premises data center over the Direct Connect connection.

 Response traffic: from the on-premises data center to VPC-A